 What are BlueConic data processors?

 Data processors are used in certain BlueConic connections to transform or filter data being exchanged between BlueConic and other systems.
 Data processors ensure that BlueConic imports and exports the data correctly by cleaning up or transforming the data, to store data in normalized format, or to remove variations in addresses, for example.
 This helps you to ensure that data being exchanged is validated, corrected, and cleansed.

 BlueConic data processors

-Here are some examples of data processors that transform or filter data being imported to or exported from BlueConic:
+Here are some examples of available data processors that transform or filter data being imported to or exported from BlueConic: